-Our cash flows from operating activities are primarily driven by revenues generated from advertising activity, offset by the cash costs of operations, and are significantly influenced by the timing of and fluctuations in receipts from buyers and related payments to sellers.
+Our cash flows from operating activities are primarily driven by revenue from transactions of advertising on our platform, offset by the cash costs of operations, and are significantly influenced by the timing of and fluctuations in receipts from buyers and related payments to sellers.
 Our future cash flows will be diminished if we cannot increase our revenue levels and manage costs appropriately.

-For the three months ended March 31, 2022, net cash provided by operating activities was \$21.6 million compared to net cash used in operating activities of \$1.2 million for the three months ended March 31, 2021.
-Our operating activities included our net loss of \$44.6 million and net loss of \$12.9 million for the three months ended March 31, 2022 and 2021, respectively, which were offset by non-cash adjustments of \$66.1 million and \$18.5 million, respectively.
-Net changes in our working capital resulted in an increase of \$0.1 million in cash provided by operating activities for the three months ended March 31, 2022.
-Net changes in our working capital resulted in an increase of \$6.9 million in cash used in operating activities for the three months ended March 31, 2021.
+For the three months ended March 31, 2023, net cash used in operating activities was \$30.9 million compared to net cash provided by operating activities of \$21.6 million for the three months ended March 31, 2022.
+Our operating activities included our net loss of \$98.7 million and \$44.6 million for the three months ended March 31, 2022, respectively, which were offset by non-cash adjustments of \$109.1 million and \$66.1 million, respectively.
+Net changes in our working capital resulted in \$41.3 million of cash used in operating activities and \$0.1 million of cash provided by operating activities for the three months ended March 31, 2023 and March 31, 2022, respectively.
 The net changes in working capital for both periods are primarily due to the timing of cash receipts from buyers and the timing of payments to sellers.